masalinas/poc-keycloak-token-exchange/README.md

 ## Exchange Token Steps

+We are going to explian all steps to configure and test a token exchange between two clients in Keycloak

 **STEP01**: Create a new realm where configure the keycloak resources like: clients, users, groups, permissions and policies.

 ![Realm Name](./images/realm-name.png "Realm Name")